 Dr. Eric Monnet

-Dr Monnet is currently a professor in small animal surgery (General Surgery at Colorado State University.
+Monnet is currently a professor in small animal surgery (General Surgery at Colorado State University.
+Monnet was the founding president of the Society for Veterinary Soft Tissue Surgery from 2001-2003 and the Veterinary Endoscopy Society from 2002-2004.
 He has authored more than 100 articles and 25 chapters in various surgical textbooks.
-Dr. Monnet was the founding president in 2001-2003 of the Society for Veterinary Soft Tissue Surgery and in 2002-2004 of the Veterinary Endoscopy Society.
-He is the editor of the textbook: “Disease Mechanisms in Small Animal Surgery” (3rd edition).
-He is also the editor of the textbook “Small Animal Soft Tissue Surgery” (1st edition), the textbook “Small Animal Thoracic Surgery” (2nd edition), and the textbook “Gastrointestinal Surgical Techniques” (1st edition).
+Monnet is the editor of textbooks “Disease Mechanisms in Small Animal Surgery” (3rd edition), “Small Animal Soft Tissue Surgery” (1st edition), “Small Animal Thoracic Surgery” (2nd edition), and “Gastrointestinal Surgical Techniques” (1st edition).

-MS, DVM, DACVS-SA, ACVS Fellow, Surgical Oncology, ACVS Fellow Candidate MIS (Small Animal Soft Tissue Surgery), Clinical Instructor, Colorado State University
+MS, DVM, DACVS-SA, ACVS Fellow, Surgical Oncology, ACVS Fellow Candidate MIS (Small Animal Soft Tissue Surgery)

-Dr. Marvel received her undergraduate degree from Harvard University and then went on to obtain her DVM from the University of Wisconsin in 2009.
-She completed a rotating internship in small animal medicine and surgery at Colorado State University.
+Dr. Sarah Marvel received her undergraduate degree from Harvard University and then went on to obtain her DVM from the University of Wisconsin in 2009.
+Marvel completed a rotating internship in small animal medicine and surgery at Colorado State University.
 She stayed at Colorado State University and completed a residency in small animal surgery in 2013.
-Following her surgical residency she completed a fellowship in Surgical Oncology at the Flint Animal Cancer Center at Colorado State University.
+Following a surgical residency, Marvel completed a fellowship in Surgical Oncology at the Flint Animal Cancer Center at Colorado State University.
 She achieved board certification from the American College of Veterinary Surgeons (DACVS-SA) in 2014.
-She joined the General Surgery department as a Clinical Instructor at Colorado State University in 2016.
-She is currently completing a fellowship in minimally invasive surgery (small animal soft tissue surgery).
+Marvel joined the General Surgery department as a Clinical Instructor at Colorado State University in 2016.
+Marvel is currently completing a fellowship in minimally invasive surgery (small animal soft tissue surgery).